+A guilt-free drink at the pub without having to worry about getting your morning commute to work is priceless when on holiday.
 After a long day exploring the magical delights of the New Forest, what better way to end the day than with a visit to one of the area’s loveliest pubs for dinner?
 Or perhaps pop in for a hearty lunch after a crisp morning walk through the beautiful woodlands.
-There are many routes set around popular pubs and they offer an ideal place grab a bite to eat and warm your hands in front of a roaring log fire on a chilly day.
+There are many routes set around popular pubs and they offer an ideal place to grab a bite to eat and warm your hands in front of a roaring log fire on a chilly day.

-The Foresters Arms is a wonderful place to stop when you need to rest your weary legs at the end of a long day of walking and exploring.
-Being on the doorstep of a brilliant 7-mile circular walk which takes you to another great pub, the Royal Oak at Fritham, you can also factor it in to your day if you need to stop off mid-walk!
-Known by locals as ‘the donkey pub’ on account of the sweet equines who greet you as you arrive, it has recently been redecorated and has a rustic chic style, with leathers and tartans surrounding mesmerising log burners.
+The Foresters Arms, in Frogham (near Fordingbridge), is a wonderful place to stop when you need to rest your weary legs at the end of a long day of walking and exploring.
+Being on the doorstep of a brilliant 7-mile circular walk which takes you to another great pub, The Royal Oak at Fritham, you can also factor it into your day if you need to stop off mid-walk!
+Known by locals as ‘the donkey pub’ on account of the sweet equines who greet you as you arrive, it has recently been redecorated and has a rustic-chic style, with leathers and tartans surrounding mesmerising log burners.

 You will feel as though you are still part of the forest with the lovely green décor and the various woods used in the furniture and panelling.
 Antlers heads take pride of place on exposed brickwork, giving it a country lodge feel - you really do feel part of an experience here, rather than it being somewhere that you just stop for a quick drink.
 The food is wonderful – from typical pub food to quick lunchtime sandwiches, you won’t be disappointed.
 Wash it down with an award-winning beer served by the friendly staff or head to the garden which has a great barbecue and outside bar that you can enjoy on long summer evenings.